juriad/advent2022/README.md

 - AmbientTalk - not much of input, cannot work with files
 - Alice - dialect of Standard ML
 - ML - just a family of languages
+- Modula-2 - does not download
+- J# - discontinued